 Each year group has a team of form tutors drawn from the teaching staff, and students spend 30 minutes each day in form time with their tutor.
-In the Sixth Form there is a Head of Sixth Form supported by two Deputy Heads of Sixth Form and a non-teaching Student Support Manager.
+In the Sixth Form the Director of Sixth Form is supported by two Deputy Directors of Sixth Form and a non-teaching Student Support Manager.

-An Assistant Headteacher and the Phase Leader for Transition and Year 7 oversee the admissions process and the transition of students in to the school from their primary schools.
+The Deputy Headteacher and the Phase Leader for Transition and Year 7 oversee the admissions process and the transition of students in to the school from their primary schools.